 Even now, only 10 percent of the U.S. population elects 40 percent of the Senate.
 By filibustering, senators representing little more than one-tenth of the nation can block reforms supported by the House, the presidentand their fellow senators, who represent the other 90 percent of the population.
 This is not democracy.
 It is minority rule.
-For example: Likewise, Clinton's 1993 domestic stimulus program, which was targeted at metropolitan areas in megastates like California, was killed by conservative Republican and Democratic senators from underpopulated states such as Oklahoma.
+For example:

 While the Senate exaggerates the power of anti-urban, anti-government conservatives in domestic policy, when it comes to foreign affairs, the Senate has always been the command post of isolationism.
 As late as 1940, a bipartisan team of isolationists in the Senate blocked the efforts of President Franklin Delano Roosevelt and the House to revise the country’s misguided neutrality laws and rescue Britain from defeat at the hands of the Nazis.
 Thanks to the unrepresentative Senate, Hitler came close to winning World War II.